mihaescuionut/Car-Project/README.md

 # Car-Project
-Mysql, express, sequelize, react, tailwind

 https://car-app-ionut.herokuapp.com/

+Car-project created with:

+◦ Back-end tech(mysql, express, sequelize);

+◦ Front-end tech(html, css, react, tailwind framework).

-You can edit, delete and add to favourite cars from database;
+You can edit, delete, or add to fav a car from database;